lk3/bing-search/README.md

 ```
 input.csv: path to csv input file with format: ID in 1st column, search key in 2nd column

-startRow: starts processing from this csv row
+startRow: starts processing from this csv row number

-endRow: stops processing at this csv row
+endRow: stops processing at this csv row number

 Last parameter (config name): should match the section name of the config file (see below).
 ```

-### config.py file
+### config.cfg file

 Create a config.cfg file in this repo root like this: